faithokamoto/faithokamoto.github.io/_posts/2025-03-14-dont-repeat-yourself.md

 So I've convinced you, or you were already convinced.
 Great.
 Here is the simple method I used to DRY code:

 1. Look at code.
 Think about code.
-What do you multiple times?
+What is done multiple times?
 Choose a thing.
 2. Write a well-documented, well-named helper which does the thing.
 3. Use your helper everywhere the thing is done.